 In the Turnofsky case, on November 25, 2019, several plaintiffs and their counsel moved to be selected as lead plaintiff and lead plaintiff's counsel.
 On April 24, 2020, the Court granted the motion of Carole Tibbs and the firm Bragar, Eagel & Squire, P.C.
 On July 17, 2020 the plaintiffs filed an amended complaint in Turnofsky.
 In addition to the prior claims, the amended complaint adds an additional director defendant and two investors as defendants, adds a claim against the Company and the underwriters for violating Section 12(a)(2) of the Securities Act.
 On September 15, 2020, the Company and the other defendants filed a motion to dismiss the amended complaint for failure to state a claim.
 On November 6, 2020, the plaintiffs filed their opposition to the motion to dismiss.
 The Company and the other defendants filed reply papers in support of the motion on December 7, 2020.
-Argument of the motion to dismiss occurred on June 18, 2021, and the motion is sub judice.
+Argument of the motion to dismiss occurred on June 18, 2021.
+On August 13, 2021, the Court dismissed the amended complaint with leave to re-plead.
+On October 4, 2021, the plaintiffs filed a second amended complaint.
 The parties are participating in a non-binding mediation with JAMS.
 A session with the JAMS mediator occurred on March 30, 2021.